Is this for real!?

 Could you also clean apartments and condo grounds?

 Absolutely!
 Most of your work will probably be in the back yards of single-family homes, but many professional scoopers service commercial accounts, too.
+These kinds of accounts can be major clients.

 Why would anyone pay you to clean up after dogs?